spryker/docker-sdk/docs/02-development/06-running-tests.md

 ## What is a testing mode?

-Docker SDK allows you to run your application in an environment, configured for running your tests.
+Docker SDK lets you run your application in an environment configured for running tests.

-The aim of the testing mode - is to allow you running tests in isolation, having a full control on the system under test and have all needed tooling in place.
-Once activating testing mode, the following happens:
+In the testing mode, you can run tests in isolation, with full control of the system tested and all needed tooling in place.
+Once you activate the testing mode, the following happens:
-1. Application is ready for the "testing mode";
+1. The application is ready for the testing mode.
-2. The webdriver is up and running
+2. The webdriver is enabled.
-3. Background jobs are disabled (preserve data consistency and full isolation);
+3. Background jobs are disabled for preserving data consistency and full isolation.

-## Activating testing mode and running your tests
+## Activating the testing mode and running tests

-Your Codeception tests will be executed in the CLI container with the testing mode activated.
-You can acieve that by either switching your running environment (w.o. rebuilding containers) into the testing mode, or run/restart your environment with testing mode activated (with rebuilding contaienrs).
+To activate the testing mode, do one of the following:

+* Switch the running environment into the testing mode without rebuilding containers.
+* Rebuild containers and run an environment with the testing mode activated.
+* Rebuild containers and restart your environment with the testing mode activated.

 ### Activating testing mode on your running environment